 Betty’s attempts to pacify LRA violence were controversial.
 She was frequently the object of harassment and death threats.
 Compounding the obvious danger of her work was the fact that she is a woman, operating in a high-profile role traditionally reserved for men.
 Yet Betty persevered, dedicating many of her own financial and personal resources to the peace process.
 Her firm commitment to the negotiations won her the honor of being named Uganda’s Woman of the Year in 1994.

 When the negotiation talks fell apart in February of 1994, and rebel violence intensified, it came at a great personal cost.
 Betty remained involved in the struggle for peace, but also took advantage of opportunities to educate the international public about the conflict and her experiences.
 In 1997, Betty accepted a fellowship award in International Development at Harvard University.
 After completing her program with Harvard, she worked at the African Development Bank and the World Bank.
 However, in 2004, in the wake of the brutal Barlonyo massacre near Lira town in northern Uganda, Betty felt compelled to return to Uganda.
 She left the World Bank and returned to her homeland to serve as the chief mediator on a second wave of LRA peace negotiations.
 Although these peace talks ended in 2005, Betty’s work has created a firm foundation for the Juba talks, which are currently taking place on the border of Uganda and Sudan.
 Betty has served as a Distinguished Fellow at the United States Institute of Peace and the Woodrow Wilson Center.
-Today, she continues work behind the scenes in Uganda to further the peace process and from 2011-2014, Betty served as the State Minister for Water Resources in Uganda’s Cabinet.
+She worked behind the scenes in Uganda to further the peace process and from 2011-2014, Betty served as the State Minister for Water Resources in Uganda’s Cabinet.
 She now utilizes her peacebuilding skills in her new position as the Senior Director for Fragility, Conflict, and Violence at the World Bank.